20th November 2018

 No.3: Look at your tread

-Your vehicle’s tyres should have a minimum tread depth of at least 3mm.
+Legally, tyres should have a minimum tread depth of 1.6mm across the central three-quarters of the tyre.
+However, we would recommend maintaining a minimum tread depth of at least 3mm.
 During the winter months, it may be beneficial to consider putting all-weather or winter tyres on your vehicle if it’s necessary for you to travel.
 These tyres are made of a specialised rubber that is designed to grip roads better in colder conditions.

-Research has shown that only 3% of drivers in the UK own two sets of tyres to cope with the cold weather – so it’s understandable if you’re apprehensive about making the investment.
-Check out our guide if you need some more convincing.
+Research has shown that only 3% of drivers in the UK own two sets of tyres to cope with the cold weather – so it’s understandable if you’re apprehensive about making the investment

 No.4: Use your lights